Skin Graft Care

 Pain Control

-Clients should be assessed for pain and efficacy of pain management frequently, as often as every 1-2 hours in the first few days.
-Pain should improve steadily as healing occurs and intense or unrelenting pain may be a sign of infection and needs to be evaluated further (1,8,9).
+Clients should be assessed for pain and the efficacy of pain management frequently, as often as every 1-2 hours in the first few days.
+Pain should improve steadily as healing occurs, and intense or unrelenting pain may be a sign of infection and need further evaluation (1,8,9).

 Education

 As dressings are removed (usually after the first 3-4 weeks) and grafts are open to the air, clients should avoid clothing that rubs or irritates the area and avoid scrubbing in the shower.
-Daily skin care in the form of moisturizers and SPF for UV protection are necessary for long term wound healing and reduction of scarring.
-Clients should avoid smoking, drinking alcohol, or using recreational drugs as these can all slow wound healing.
-In general, donor sites will heal quickly and more easily compared to the graft site.
+Daily skin care in the form of moisturizers and SPF for UV protection is necessary for long-term wound healing and reduction of scarring.
+Clients should avoid smoking, drinking alcohol, or using recreational drugs, as these can all slow wound healing.
+In general, donor sites will heal quickly and more easily than graft sites.
 Clients should also be assessed for self-esteem issues stemming from the appearance of grafts and donor site scarring (7,9).

 Ask yourself...

-1. Why is a bolster or pressure dressing so important for skin grafts compared to other types of wounds?
+1. Why is a bolster or pressure dressing more important for skin grafts than other types of wounds?

 2. Why would a dressing saturated with blood indicate a need for immediate assessment of a grafted wound?